enlacee/startwar-serverless/README.md

 ## Others

-If you need use POSTMAN for create more elemenst use our collection create in: `POSTMAN/` directory
+If you need use POSTMAN for create more elemenst use our collection. it was created in: `README/POSTMAN/` directory

+## Img reference

+!(thumbnail)[README/thumbnail.png]